Samsung tells users: Turn off your Galaxy Note 7 phone NOW

 It's a major setback for the South Korean electronics manufacturer.

-Samsung (SSNLF) released the 5.7-inch Galaxy Note 7 device in August as a competitor to Apple's new iPhone 7.
+Samsung (SSNLF) released the 5.7-inch Galaxy Note 7 device in August in anticipation of Apple's new iPhone 7.
 But customers immediately started complaining that their phones were catching fire.

 The company explained that faulty lithium-ion batteries were overheating the device and causing it to ignite.
 In early September, Samsung recalled 2.5 million devices worldwide.